-Dental Health Week: Tips on How to Floss your Teeth
+Dental Health Week: Ask the Dentist: Tips on How to Floss your Teeth

 Don't worry we haven't forgotten about flossing from Monday's blog post where we focused on the best tips on how to brush your teeth.
 If you’re relying solely on brushing to keep your teeth clean, you’re missing around 35-50% of the surface area of your teeth which, not surprisingly, lies between them.
 For that reason alone, at Capstone Dental Seven Hills, our dentists will always encourage that flossing should be an essential part of your oral care routine and never an optional extra.